fbygg/Water-flosser/README.md

-# Water-flosser
+# Smart Water Flosser

-This page shows some information about our Android App and some Arduino, including some images and some source codes.
+This page shows some information and source codes about our smart water flosser's Android App.

-## Arduino(Dfrobot Bluno)
+## Function

+This App is developed to show the washing area in real-time.
+The App works as follows:
+1.connect to the water flosser by Bluetooth.
+2.show the area which is washed in real-time using animation.
+3.record use information and offer instructions.